Liu Shan Bang: Revolt

 However, the insurgents did not want to assume the government; they offered it to Helms the manager of the Borneo Company and another trader called Ruppell, with the Datu Bandar administering the Malays, and withdrew upriver.
-Liu also sat on the White Rajah's seat.

 Death

 However, only a day later, Liu had discovered that the White Rajah was still alive.
 In retaliation, Brooke enlisted the help of his Malay supporters, while his nephew Charles Brooke sailed from Lingga with a force of Iban soldiers.
 On 23 February Charles led a force of Ibans to join up with the local Bidayuh tribes in pursuit of Liu and his rebels.

 The following day, while on the way back to Bau, Liu and his rebels were under attack by the Rajah's Iban forces.
 Liu managed to regroup at Jugan in Siniawan, but was heavily outnumbered.
 There Liu was shot dead and his rebels were killed.

 Charles' Iban forces pursued the remaining rebels to Bau, where they slaughtered the 3,000 villagers including women, children and old folks in a massacre and left their bodies to rot.